cdl-geneseo/geneseo-dictionary/D/Dirty-Sanchez.md

 # Dirty Sanchez

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dirty Sanchez

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 dirty sanchez (vb): during sex a male will stick his finger in the female's anus and will wipe it along her upper lip.
 70% of students surveyed use this term.
 F06.
 KTousey